graphsense/graphsense-tagpacks/README.md

     address: 1Archive1n2C579dMsAu3iC6tWzuQJz8dN
     source: https://archive.org/donate/cryptocurrency/

-## Why are attribution tags important?
+### Why are attribution tags important?

-Cryptocurrency analytics relies on two complementary techniques: **address clustering heuristics**, which are used to group multiple addresses into maximal subsets that can likely be assigned to the same real-world actor, and **attribution tags** as shown above.
+Cryptoasset analytics relies on two complementary techniques: **address clustering**, which relies on heuristics to group multiple addresses into maximal subsets that can likely be assigned to the same real-world actor, and **attribution tags** as shown above.
 The strength lies in the combination of these techniques: a tag attributed to a single address belonging to a larger